-The General Fisheries Commission for the Mediterranean (GFCM) has adopted its new 2030 Strategy for the Mediterranean and Black Sea at the end of the 44th annual session on 6 November 2021.
+The (GFCM) has adopted its new 2030 Strategy for the Mediterranean and Black Sea at the end of the 44th annual session on 6 November 2021.
 An agreement was also reached on an ambitious package of measures translating strategy into concrete actions.

 Virginijus Sinkevičius, European Commissioner for the Environment, Oceans and Fisheries welcomed the results of the annual session:

 The new GFCM 2030 Strategy provides the framework and the necessary tools to ensure a sustainable, just and inclusive future for our fleets and our local communities, while protecting the ecosystems.
 We understand that we must act quickly and decisively.
 This is why, under the leadership of the European Union, the GFCM has already started to implement the strategy with the adoption of an ambitious package of measures at the annual session.
 I am grateful to the GFCM Secretariat, its Executive Secretary, Mr Srour, and our regional partners for excellent cooperation, based on dialogue and solidarity.
 The EU remains committed to the implementation of the new strategy.
 This is why we will also increase our financial contribution through the GFCM Grant.

 In parallel to the adoption of the new strategy, the implementation process was launched immediately.
 35 GFCM recommendations and resolutions translating the objectives and targets of the strategy into concrete actions were adopted at the meeting, with 33 of those tabled by the EU.
 The recommendations include important measures to improve fisheries management and control in the Adriatic and Black Seas, better protect sensitive species and habitats, and consolidate the monitoring and control framework, including combatting illegal, unreported and unregulated (IUU) activities in both the Mediterranean and the Black Sea.